Covid-19 Information Centre

 - If you think your child may have COVID-19, please don’t hesitate to get them tested.
 Some concerns have been expressed, from parents, that the nasal pharyngeal swab is too invasive for a child.
 Please know that this is the most accurate way of testing --- and actually, children respond well, for the most part.
 They are little Champs!

-- At this time, we must ask that patients do not arrive early for their appointments.
+- Please do not arrive early for their appointments.
 Due to COVID-19 we have had to significantly reduce the size of our waiting area and we must ensure minimal occupancy at all times.
 If you arrive too early for your appointment, you may be asked to wait outside.

-- Please ensure you HAVE an appointment, before coming to the Hospital.
-We cannot accommodate walk-ins at this time.
+- Please ensure you HAVE an appointment for Lab, X-Ray or Ultrasound, before coming to the Hospital.
+We cannot accommodate walk-ins for these services.

 - Please remember that the Lab and Diagnostic Imaging staff are also responsible for attending to emergencies in the Hospital ED.
 While we aim to have enough coverage for both areas, this is not always possible and emergent patients will take priority over outpatients.
 This may mean a longer wait then usual, if you happen to be here during an emergency.